Board of Directors

 Judy Newman is a lifelong literacy advocate and Chief Impact Officer at Scholastic, where she leads efforts to ensure equal access to books and literacy for all children.
 With over 30 years at Scholastic, she previously served as President of Scholastic Book Clubs, helping to build classroom libraries and provide books for students.
 Judy has significant nonprofit leadership experience, serving on boards such as Reach Out and Read and the M.R.
 Robinson Foundation.
 She also launched The United States of Readers, a program to give students in under-resourced schools the opportunity to choose and own books.
 Judy holds an MBA from NYU Stern and a Master’s in Education from Harvard.

-Rod Bowen
+Dr. Rod Bowen

 Dr. Caryn D. Cooper